cpinitiative/usaco-guide/content/2_Silver/Silver_Graphs.md

 ## Graph Two-Coloring

-*Graph two-colorings* is assigning a boolean value to each node of the graph, dictated by the edge configuration The most common example of a two-colored graph is a *bipartite graph*, in which each edge connects two nodes of opposite colors
+*Graph two-colorings* is assigning a boolean value to each node of the graph, dictated by the edge configuration The most common example of a two-colored graph is a *bipartite graph*, in which each edge connects two nodes of opposite colors.

  - [CSES Building Teams](https://cses.fi/problemset/task/1668)